 In contrast to large companies, where HR manages the social benefits, In SMEs, these teams are often small and multi-functional.
-Implementing flexible remuneration can seem complex due to a lack of time, resources and expertise, as well as the diversity of benefits, which makes it difficult to manage.
+Implementing flexible compensation can seem complex due to a lack of time, resources and expertise, as well as the diversity of benefits, which makes it difficult to manage.

 SOLUTION: Simplify management with integrated platforms

-Automation facilitates the integration of flexible remuneration in SMEs without increasing their workload.
+Automation facilitates the integration of flexible compensation in SMEs without increasing their workload.
 With tools such as Edenred Flex, The new HR department can manage benefits on a single platform, reducing paperwork and ensuring efficient follow-up, without the need for a dedicated HR department.

-One of the main challenges of flexible remuneration is its regulatory and tax complexity.
+One of the main challenges of flexible compensation is its regulatory and tax complexity.
 For an SME without tax experts, managing benefits and exemptions can be a challenge, with the risk of errors and penalties.
 In addition, frequent regulatory updates require constant adaptation, which can slow down its implementation despite its advantages.

 SOLUTION: Expert advice to avoid mistakes

-Despite its advantages, flexible remuneration is often perceived as a pay cut rather than a benefit.
+Despite its advantages, flexible compensation is often perceived as a pay cut rather than a benefit.
 Many talents are unaware of its tax and social benefits, leading to mistrust and low adoption.
 Without clear communication, its impact on motivation and team well-being is limited.

 SOLUTION: Communication and training for teams